shutterstock 1713810451

 Not subject to VAT:

-• Turnover of insurance agents, doctors, alternative practitioners and midwives
+Professional Services: Turnover generated by insurance agents, doctors, alternative practitioners, and midwives is usually exempt from VAT.

 VAT identification number – determination and verification